3DCP-TUe/ConcreteCandyTracker/README.md

 **[src/camera.py](src/camera.py):** Contains the camera class.

+**[src/calibration.py](src/calibration.py):** Contains scripts for setting up a Camera instance, capturing a specified number of images, and calculating the average color values from these images.
+This file is used for calibrating the camera.
+You need to run this script and adjust the settings to achieve the target color values.
+This process typically involves multiple runs and adjustments to fine-tune the settings.
+For detailed instructions on the calibration procedure, see the section "Calibration Procedure".
+Once you have finalized the settings, make sure to copy them to your script used for experiments.

 **[src/opcua_local_server.py](src/opcua_local_server.py):** Sets up a local OPC UA server, captures color values, and makes them available for external access.

 **[src/opcua_remote_server.py](src/opcua_remote_server.py):** Connects to an external OPC UA server, captures color values, and writes them to the server (e.g., an industrial PLC).